Link table-like datasets using joins

 When it comes to manipulating columns, we’ve already shown you how to add a new column and fill it by Look Up.
 However, to link two or even more table-like datasets together, we recommend using joins - a technique you may be familiar with from relational databases, such as SQL or Oracle.
 First, start by creating a dataflow.
 Then click on [add step] in the dataflow and select [join].
 In the dialog you can now select the data source you want to connect to the dataflow (2).
 Via [+] you add the key attributes (3) - these are the attributes that can be found in both tables and are used as identifiers for the join.
 In the following article we will show you which join type (4) is suitable for your use case.

 The result of an inner join contains exactly those rows that have a counterpart in both tables.
 If there are rows in the left or right table that have no equivalent in the other table, these rows will be lost.

-No rows will be lost.
-If there are rows without a match in the left or right table, the columns of the other table will remain empty in this case.
+No rows are lost during the full join.
+If there are rows without correspondence in the left or right table, these rows will be empty in the result.

-The rows of the left table are completely preserved.
-The rows of the right table only find their way into the result if they have a counterpart on the left.
+During the left join, the rows of the left table remain fully intact.
+The rows of the right table are only included in the result if they have a counterpart on the left side.

-The rows of the right table are completely preserved.
-The rows of the left table only find their way into the result if they have a counterpart on the right side.
+During the right join, the rows of the right table remain fully intact.
+The rows of the left table are only included in the result if they have a counterpart on the right side.

-You can join not only data sources, but of course other dataflows as well.
+By the way, you can not only connect data sources, but of course also other dataflows in this way.